UPPMAX/programming_formalisms/docs/continuous_integration/README.md

     - 'Measure codecov' and the code coverage: checks if all code in the repo is tested, needs to be 100%, practice writing tests

-- Of your favorite action, look what the problem is
+- What is the most important action?

+???- question "Answer"

+    'Check package' is the most important action: if the package cannot be created,
+    the code is broken.

-- Try to fix 1 error, see below for hints
+- Pick your favorite action and try to fix 1 error, see below for hints

+!!! note "Pick your favorite action"

+    - 'Check code style': will improve your Python grammar
+    - 'Check package': has the hardest Python problems
+    - 'Check links': straightforward
+    - 'Check markdown': will improve your markdown grammar
+    - 'Check spelling': straightforward
+    - 'Measure codecov': practice writing tests

 ???- question "How to fix 'Check code style'?"